OHDSI/TheBookOfOhdsi/Cohorts.md

 - Ages 16 or older
 - With at least 365 days of continuous observation prior to exposure
 - Without prior exposure to any NSAID (Non-Steroidal Anti-Inflammatory Drug)
-- Without prior diagnose of cancer
+- Without prior diagnosis of cancer
 - With cohort exit defined as discontinuation of exposure (allowing for a 30-day gap)
 </div>\EndKnitrBlock{exercise}